GeethuEbby/weather-based-ride-suggestions/README.md

 We have gathered, cleaned and formatted all the data required for the recommendation.
 Now we proceed with identifying the nearest vehicles for the passenger.

--	If the number of rainy days in the week is greater than 1, execute the following code. o	From the ebike_travellers dataset, grouped by person_id, using itertuples() loop through the rows and identify if traveller_name == Mary Jane. o	The traveller geolocation and name are stored in variables. o	Now, for vehicles grouped by vehicle_id, loop through the dataset using itertuples(). o	Get the geolocations in an array variable. o	The locations are passed to a user defined function, closest.
+-	If the number of rainy days in the week is greater than 1, execute the following code.
+	-	From the ebike_travellers dataset, grouped by person_id, using itertuples() loop through the rows and identify if traveller_name == Mary Jane.
+	-	The traveller geolocation and name are stored in variables.
+	-	Now, for vehicles grouped by vehicle_id, loop through the dataset using itertuples().
+	-	Get the geolocations in an array variable.
+	-	The locations are passed to a user defined function, closest.